etola/DKT/README.md

-DKT is a foundation model for transparent-object arbitrary-length in-the-wild video depth and normal estimation, facilitating downstream applications such as robot manipulation tasks, policy learning, and so forth.
+DKT is a foundation model for **transparent-object 🫙**, **in-the-wild 🌎**, **arbitrary-length ⏳** video depth and normal estimation, facilitating downstream applications such as robot manipulation tasks, policy learning, and so forth.

 ![teaser](doc/main-teaser.png)

 ## ✨ News